The Necessary Stage

 The Necessary Stage (TNS, previously known as M1 Theatre Connect and M1 Youth Connection) is a Singaporean non-profit theatre company with charity status.
-Formed in 1987 by Alvin Tan, TNS was established with its own mission to create challenging, indigenous and innovative theatre that touches the heart and mind.
-TNS is a recipient of the National Arts Council's Major Grant FY2014-2016, and is also the organiser of the annual M1 Singapore Fringe Festival.
-It is currently located at the Marine Parade Community Building.
+Founded in 1987 by theatre director Alvin Tan, TNS was established with its own mission to create challenging, indigenous and innovative theatre that touches the heart and mind.
+Tan served as its artistic director from 1987 to 2026, when resident playwright Haresh Sharma took over.

+TNS has been a recipient of the National Arts Council's Major Company Grant, most recently from 2023 to 2026, and is also the organiser of the annual M1 Singapore Fringe Festival.
+In 2020, it was announced that TNS would be moving out from its long-time home at Marine Parade Community Building.
+TNS later moved to a premises in Yi Guang Factory Building.

 Main season

 For its main season, TNS produces an average of four plays a year at its Black Box and at other venues.
 These include plays for the Singapore Arts Festival.
 The plays are original, mostly devised pieces created in a collaborative process that is based on research, improvisation before scripting, and input from all members of the production.
 This process has produced many important works which were not only popular successes but also critically acclaimed, including: